 In your life, you must meet these kinds of people.
 First, they are the ones who will forget the good things you did for them only to remember just one mistake you did.

 When they tell people about you, they only recount the bad and not the good.
 They are also those who will fight tooth and nail to crucify you in the presence of people.

 E. The soldiers: the soldiers crowned Jesus with thorns, spit on him, flogged him, gave him wine with myrrh, dealt with Him and crucified him.
-Wow, you must meet these kinds of people.

 They will mock and laugh at you when you fail or make mistakes.
 We also can fall into the category of these people when we do it to others.

 2. So, the way to victory is filled with sacrifice, suffering, pains and agony.
 Do not give up on the journey.
 Like the palm branches, most of the blessings we expect in life are attached to that thorn that you are passing through now.

-The way to go through them is to be calm and remain peaceful with God and with yourself and hence work your way out.
+Therefore, the way to go through them is to be calm and remain peaceful with God and with yourself and hence work your way out.

 Behind every victory, there must be a journey of agony but remember there is always light at the end of the tunnel.
 God bless you.